 Figure 20.
-The detailed view of the intersection region taken from previous figure 19.
+A detailed view of the area near the intersection point taken from figure 19.
 Two adiabatic curves are presented.
-One corresponds to pure Au, while another one-to 50/50 mixture of Au and water (in numbers of atoms per unit of volume).
+One corresponds to pure Au, and the other-to a mixture of 50:50 Au and water (in numbers of atoms per unit of volume).
 The axis of density gives a sum of Au and water densities in the case of a mixture.
 The condensation curve relates to the case of pure Au, see also figures 17 and 19.
 It is difficult to find position of the gold condensation curve in case of mixture.
 It should differ from the binodal for pure gold.
-Approximately the condensation curve for the 50/50 mixture is located slightly above the point where the 50/50 adiabatic curve has the kink.
-Snapshots of the process is demonstrated in figures 21 and 22 below
+Approximately the condensation curve for the 50:50 mixture is located slightly above the point where the 50:50 adiabatic curve has the kink.
+Snapshots of the process is demonstrated in figures 21 and 22.

 Table 3.
-The three lines in the table present the list of the points at the adiabatic curve for Au-water mixture in figure 20.
-In figure 20 the two last of these points (the two bottom lines) are marked by the filled green squares.
+The list of the points at the adiabatic curve for Au-water mixture in figure 20.
+The last two of these points (the two bottom lines) are marked by the filled green squares.
 These points correspond to the digits 6 and 25.7 ns at the maps of potential energy shown in figure 22.
-Here the last two columns give total pressure and total density of a mixture (a sum of Au and water contributions)
+Here the last two columns give total pressure and total density of a mixture (a sum of Au and water contributions).

-instant [ns] T [kK] p [bar] $ ho ~[{ m g/cm^3}]$
+Instant [ns] T [kK] p [bar] $\rho \; [\mathrm{g/cm^3}]$

 0 6.10 936 0.516

 6 5.67 643 0.397

 25.7 5.21 324 0.226

-large nanoparticles are at the end of our temporal range.
-The MD simulation is rather difficult because duration is long (tens of ns) and system should consists from large number of atoms $\sim 10^6$.
+because duration is long (tens of ns) and system should consists from large number of atoms $\sim 10^6$.
 Therefore we limit our self to a narrow time interval just before the intersection (omitting trivial one-phase piece of the gaseous adiabatic curve) and we follow the process during a time scale typical for our problem.
 This explains why the piece of the adiabatic curve is short in figure 19 relative to the field shown.

 Figure 20 demonstrates shape of the two transient kinks at the two adiabatic curves: one for pure Au and another for a mixture Au-wt.
 The small pieces of the adiabatic curves shown in figure 20 belong to the local vicinities of the points where these two adiabatic curves for pure and mixed Au cross the curves of thermodynamic equilibrium for pure and mixed Au, compare with figure 19.
-MD simulations with old EAM interatomic potential were used to obtain these two
+MD simulations with old EAM interatomic potential were used to obtain these two adiabatic curves.
+The simulation boxes for the both cases have fixed in time periodic boundary